 In the 1980s a community project resulted in the installation of a number of modernistic and rustic artistic pieces in what became known as the Sculpture Park.
-The park is located alongside Barongarook Ck. in between Murray and Chapel St. Over the "Public art projects will be most effective when they are part of a larger, holistic, multidisciplinary approach to enlivening a city or neighborhood.
-Ref: Collaborative, Creative Placemakina
+The park is located alongside Barongarook Ck. in between Murray and Chapel St. Over the years some of the pieces have been relocated and many of the remaining pieces have fallen into disrepair.
+"Public art projects will be most effective when they are part of a larger, holistic, multidisciplinary approach to enlivening a city or neighborhood.
+Ref: Collaborative, Creative Placemaking